 Alhierd Bacharevič was born in Minsk in 1975.
 He is an author of several novels and collections of short stories and essays.
 His 900-page novel Dogs of Europe received received the Book of the Year prize, the independent Reader’s Prize and the second Jerzy Gedroyc Prize in Belarus.
 His books have been translated into German, French, Polish and Russian.
-His novel “Alindarka’s Children” is going to be published in 2020, where Scotland Street Press has won the PEN Translates award for the translation of the book.
+His novel “Alindarka’s Children” has won the PEN Translates award for the translation of the book.

 Kay Carmichael was born in 1925 and died in 2009.
 After an impoverished upbringing in Glasgow’s East End, she became a social worker, university teacher, wife of an MP, a member of the Scottish Office Advisory Committee for setting up Children’s Panels, a peace activist (for which she was imprisoned), and an advisor for Harold Wilson’s policy Unit at No. 10 Downing Street.

 Roger Chisholm was a consultant radiologist in a Manchester teaching hospital.
 A one-time passionate mountaineer, after being diagnosed with MS, he re-channeled his love of wild places and adventure into offshore sailing.
 He passed away in 2018 after his book was published.

 Stewart Conn was Edinburgh’s Makar from 2002 to 2005.
 His publications include An Ear to the Ground (Poetry Book Society Choice), The Breakfast Room (2011 Scottish Poetry Book of the Year) and a new and selected volume, The Touch of Time (Bloodaxe Books).